Our Process

 Most word processing programs

-will automatically track note
+will automatically track the note

-references once they are added
+References once they are added

 or rearranged.